tlvlp/iot-unit-service/README.md

 Takes a Relay object in the RequestBody where all the fields are mandatory
 - **moduleID**: String - module ID
 - **name**: String - name of the Relay module
-- **state**: Relay.State - requested state of the relay
+- **value**: Double - requested value/state of the Module
 - **unitID**: String - ID of the containing Unit

 ```
 {
     "moduleID": "relay|growlight",
     "name": "growlight",
-    "state": "on",
+    "value": 1,
     "unitID": "tlvlp.iot.BazsalikON-soil"
 }